VIEW 2014 WOMEN OF VALOR GALA PRESS RELEASE

 Following in the footsteps of the Connecticut League of Women’s Voters, feminist groups like the National Organization for Women, National Women’s Law Center, National Council for Research on Women, Women’s Voices Women Vote, Catalyst, Emily’s List, She Should Run, the American Association of University Women and the Institute for Women’s Policy Research … to name a few

-… have invested significant resources into studying gender and politics – into figuring out how to persuade, mobilize, and reshape the electorate for Democrats.
+… have invested significant resources into studying sex and politics – into figuring out how to persuade, mobilize, and reshape the electorate for Democrats.

 Of course their message is insidious, and wrong.
 It tells women that life in America is inherently unfair.
 That society is hostile to women.
 And it perpetuates the myth that our schools and the workplace systematically discriminate against women and girls.